Kill Mold, Bacteria & Viruses with UV-C Light

 What's the best UV-C system for my home size?

-For most Portland homes (1,500-3,000 sq ft), a single coil sterilization lamp provides excellent protection.
-Larger homes or those with mold issues benefit from dual systems.
-We assess your home size, HVAC system, and air quality concerns to recommend the optimal UV-C solution.
+For most Portland homes (1,500–3,000 sq ft), a single coil sterilization lamp does the job well.
+Larger homes or homes with active mold problems benefit from dual systems.
+We'll look at your home size, HVAC setup, and air quality concerns to recommend the right configuration.